Things to do in Cairo, Egypt

 The Al-Azhar Park also offers a variety of eateries, including several cafes, a patisserie and the Citadel View Studio Misr restaurant.

-where?
+Where?
 Ad Darb Al Ahmar.
-MAP

-when?
+When?
 7 days a week; summer 9am to 2am; winter 9am to midnight.

 Built of concrete, and located on Gezira Island with the river Nile flowing serenely around it, the Tower is a major tourist attraction.
 Naoum Chebib’s design has a distinctive open latticework, said to imitate the lotus, and is crowed by a circular, rotating observation deck (one rotation takes just over an hour).